Pink Shared A Photo Of Herself Pumping Breast Milk & Instagram Is Loving It

 The mother of two is traveling in Europe ahead of her next album release, People explains.
 Her son Jameson Moon Hart is eight months old, and she's pumping milk for him while on the go.

-It looks like Jameson hasn't been far from his mom, though — People adds that the singer took her son with her during her travels.
+It looks like Jameson hasn't been far from his mum, though — People adds that the singer took her son with her during her travels.

 August is National Breastfeeding Awareness Month, so Pink's Instagram post comes at an opportune time.
 The singer hasn't shied away from the topic in the past, either.
 In April, Pink shared a photo of herself breastfeeding Jameson while on a hike.
 Last month, she also shared a photo of herself breastfeeding while getting her makeup done.